Rank-uniform local law for Wigner matrices: Introduction

 The first optimal local law for Wigner matrices was proven for $A=I$ in~\cite{MR2481753}, see also~\cite{MR2784665,MR2669449,MR3405612,MR4125959} extended later to more general matrices $A$ in the form that\footnote{ Traditional local laws for Wigner matrices did not consider a general test matrix $A$; this concept appeared later in connection with more general random matrix ensebles, see e.g.~\cite{MR3941370}.}

-holds with very high probability for any fixed $\xi>0$ if $N$ is sufficiently large\footnote{The $N^\xi$ tolerance factor can be improved to logarithmic factors, see, e.g.~\cite{MR3405612, MR3633466,MR4125959}. }.
+holds with very high probability for any fixed $\xi>0$ if $N$ is sufficiently large.
+By \emph{optimality} in this paper we always mean up to a tolerance factor $N^\xi$, this is a natural byproduct of our method yielding very high probability estimates under the customary moment condition, see~\eqref{moments} later\footnote{We remark that the $N^\xi$ tolerance factor can be improved to logarithmic factors under slightly different conditions, see e.g.~\cite{MR3405612, MR3633466,MR4125959}. }.
 The estimate~\eqref{aveloc} is called the \emph{average local law} and it controls the error in terms of the standard Euclidean matrix norm $\| A\|$ of $A$.
-It holds for arbitrary deterministic matrices $A$ and it is optimal in this generality: e.g.\ for $A=I$ the trace \(\braket{G-m}\) is approximately complex Gaussian with standard deviation~\cite{MR3678478}
+It holds for arbitrary deterministic matrices $A$ and it is also optimal in this generality with respect to the dependence on $A$: e.g.\ for $A=I$ the trace \(\braket{G-m}\) is approximately complex Gaussian with standard deviation~\cite{MR3678478}

 but~\eqref{aveloc} is far from being optimal when applied to matrices with small rank.
 Rank one matrices, $A= \vy \vx^*$, are especially important since they give the asymptotic behaviour of resolvent matrix elements $G_{\vx \vy}:= \langle \vx, G \vy\rangle$.
 For such special test matrices, a separate \emph{isotropic local law} of the optimal form